Can we charge penalties from employees? And if yes, which format to use for the penalization letters?

 Dear Colleague,

-It is inherent right of an employer to impose an appropriate punishment for proved misconducts in domestic enquiry held in accordance with the principles of natural justice.
+It is the inherent right of an employer to impose an appropriate punishment for proved misconduct in a domestic enquiry held in accordance with the principles of natural justice.

-similar monetary punishment will be appropriate if the misconduct proved has caused pecuniary loss to the company and the same bears reasonable proportion to the extent of the such loss.
+A penalty by way of a fine or similar monetary punishment will be appropriate if the proven misconduct has caused pecuniary loss to the company, and the same bears a reasonable proportion to the extent of such loss.

 Regards,